Library space for group work

 Booking study rooms

-Study rooms are for current Dalhousie students, faculty and staff only.
+Study rooms are for current Dalhousie students only.
 You need a valid Dalhousie NetId and password to access the room booking system.*

 - Reserve study rooms up to a week in advance online.

 - Sessions are booked in 30-minute time slots to a maximum of two hours per person per day.
 At the Killam Library, the Sexton Library and the MacRae Library, only one booking per person, per day is permitted.

 - Confirm bookings at the Killam Help Desk or Kellogg Circulation Desk (CHEB), Sexton Service Desk, Wallace McCain Learning Commons Help desk and MacRae Library Circulation Desk when you arrive.